 You’ll typically interact with the minor release squad (which likely will be similar to the major release squad).
 You’ll want to pull queries for fixes in the release and a list of props.
 However, you cannot use the WPCredits shortcode as you did for the major release.
 Members of the release squad can help you with all of these tasks.
 Share a draft of the announcement a few days prior with the release squad, and then after feedback, move it into the CMS and share a public preview with the release squad thereafter.

 You will receive the jazz artist’s information a few days before release.
-It is the project’s tradition, and Matt and Josepha’s wish, to keep this information as confidential as possible.
+It is the project’s tradition and the project leadership’s wish to keep this information as confidential as possible.
 Some people will know, but only those doing work around release documents.

 Do not add the jazz information to the Google doc, CMS, or any other public space.
 Do not share it over Slack, even in a DM, if possible.
-You will draft the jazz section of the release announcement locally on your laptop and then share the passage for approval directly via Slack as a DM with Josepha (Josepha is the one who will share the information with you initially.)
+You will draft the jazz section of the release announcement locally on your laptop and then share the passage for approval privately with Josepha (Josepha is the one who will share the information with you initially.)

 On release day, a few minutes before publishing the release, you can add the passage into the CMS after disabling the public preview.
-Coordinate with the release lead for design to ensure you have the appropriate images, or have them add the image to the release post right after you add the text.
+Once you have the jazz artist information, coordinate with the release leads or design contributors to ensure you have the appropriate images on time for the release announcement.

 Check links (some downloads may be case-sensitive)

-Preview the release yourself to review formatting/layout (check on desktop and mobile)
+Preview the post yourself to review formatting/layout (check on desktop and mobile)

 Proofread and use a spell check utility such as Grammarly